TwoFactorAuth/ruby/README.md

 Install
 -------

-The steps below assume you're using TwoFactoAuth with Ruby on Rails.
+The steps below assume you're using TwoFactorAuth with Ruby on Rails.
 I will write non-Rails instructions later.

 1. Add it to your Gemfile and run `bundle install`: